VaidaBogdan/chat-app/README.md

 # MERN FULL STACK Real-Time chatting application

-REACT, NODEJS, EXPRESSJS, MONGODB - Technology stack used
+REACT, NODEJS, EXPRESSJS, MONGODB - Technology stack used Real-Time using socket.io, online users are displayed and messages are received instantly.
+Basic styling using styled-components.
+Custom hooks for making the code easier to read.

 ## Use on your local machine